sled-group/MindCraft/README.md

 Both the game server and web server are designed to be run concurrently in parallel.
 To achieve this, set up two `tmux`es and run the following sections in separate muxes.

-__Game Server__: Run `startServer.sh`.
+__Game Server__: Run `bash startServer.sh`.
 Edit the parameters passed to the plan generator python script if desired before running the server.
 If it's your first time running the server, you _may_ have to go the newly-generated `spigot/eula.txt` and change `eula=false` to `eula=true`.
 \
 __Web Server__: Navigate to the `mean` folder and run `npm start`.
 Do this _after_ the game server has been successfully spun up.